harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <h3>3.
 Image generation tool based on prompts, by Google Gemini.</h3>
 <b>Prompt 1</b>
-<pre>"Can you generate two image that can be used for "spotting differences between the images " the image should only generate the objects in it are person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train,bottle, chair, dining table, potted plant, sofa, tv/monitor."
+<pre>"Can you generate two image that can be used for "spotting differences between the images " puzzles
+the image should only generate the objects in it are person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train,bottle, chair, dining table, potted plant, sofa, tv/monitor."
 </pre>
 <div >
   <p><p>Resulting image</p></p>